krissrex/krex.no/src/posts/2023-03-07-creating-aws-resources-with-localstack-and-docker-compose.md

   - kotlin
 ---

-# Creating AWS Resources with Localstack and Docker Compose

 To test AWS resources locally, you can simulate then in Docker with the `localstack/localstack` image.

 When spawning a server (which I call my "app" from now on), like a java/kotlin backend which polls AWS SQS and publishes to AWS SNS,